-- If any single test exceeds 3% of the maximum allowed %RAP stop production, perform the "0 check run" on the belts in the presence of the Engineer, and make adjustments to correct the discrepancy. - If the 4-point moving average exceeds the maximum allowed %RAP three consecutive times, stop production, perform the "0 check run" on the belts in the presence of the Engineer, and make adjustments to correct the discrepancy.

-• If the 4-point moving average exceeds the maximum allowed %RAP by more than 1% then the Contractor will be assessed the following penalty.
+- If any single test exceeds the maximum allowed %RAP by more than 3.0% stop production, perform the "0 check run" on the belts in the presence of the Engineer, and make adjustments to correct the discrepancy. - If the 4-point moving average exceeds the maximum allowed %RAP three consecutive times, stop production, perform the "0 check run" on the belts in the presence of the Engineer, and make adjustments to correct the discrepancy. - If the 4-point moving average exceeds the maximum allowed %RAP by more than 1.0% then the Contractor will be assessed the following penalty.

-Equation B: Contract Deduct = $$\frac{BP Q (\%RAP_4 - \%RAP{max})}{100}$$
+Equation B: Recycled Asphalt Materials Deduct = $$\frac{BP Q (\%RAP_4 - \%RAP{max})}{100}$$

-Contract Deduct is the Dollar amount to be subtracted from the contract.
+Recycled Asphalt Materials Deduct is the Dollar amount to be subtracted from the contract.
 BP is the Bid Price of the mix.

 Q is the Quantity, in tons, of material represented by the 4-point moving average.
-This value shall be based on the weigh tickets taken from the time of the $1^{st}$ test of the 4-point moving average through the time of $4^{th}$ test.
+This value shall be based on the weigh tickets taken from the time of the 1^{st} test of the 4-point moving average through the time of 4^{th} test.